 - 2.10 Licensing authorities have a requirement to develop, consult on, and publish a statement of licensing policy every three years with regards to the principles they propose to apply in exercising functions under the Gambling Act 2005. - 2.11 The policy statement forms the licensing authority's mandate for managing local gambling provision and sets out how the licensing authority views the local risk environment and therefore its expectations in relation to operators with premises in the locality. - 2.12 The authority is one of the 10 Metropolitan Districts of Greater Manchester.
 In Greater Manchester we have a shared aim reducing gambling related harms, our approach focuses on preventing gambling harms from occurring, as well as improving how we support our residents who are already experiencing harms, either directly or as a result of someone else's gambling.
 The renewal of licensing policies presents an opportunity for local authorities to embed these principles.
-Licensing leads across Greater Manchester have agreed to take a common approach to refreshing gambling licensing policies. - 2.13 The following people and organisations have been consulted in preparing the statement: [summary of consultees to be included post consultation] - 2.14 The Authority consulted upon this Policy before finalising at a full Council meeting held on the [to be added post consultation].
+Licensing leads across Greater Manchester have agreed to take a common approach to refreshing gambling licensing policies. - 2.13 The following people and organisations have been consulted in preparing the statement: - The Chief Officer of Police: - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.